What is AEC-Q200 (passive component reliability test standard)?

 An automobile carries an electronic control unit (ECU) composed of numerous electronic components.
 These electronic components must operate normally even when the automobile runs in a harsh environment.
 Different from electronic components making up consumer products, in-vehicle electronic components are required to meet more severe quality requirements.

 AEC standards provide quality management requirements that in-vehicle semiconductor devices should meet.
 Among various types of standards included in the AEC standards is AEC-Q200 which focuses on passive components.
-This article will discuss AEC-Q200 and brief on Panasonic products conforming to AEC-Q200 as well.

 AEC-Q200 included in AEC standards